TAY’s 30th Birthday Event + SoSOL

 Those coming from the East- Follow the directions above from the astrerix**

-Parking will be on a forestry track near the Jubilee Car Park (Grid Ref- 145238, sheet 53).
+Cars will be parking on a forestry track near the Jubilee Car Park (Grid Ref 145238, sheet 53).
 Please DO NOT park in the Jubilee Car Park.
-Follow the Marshal's instructions as you will have to drive 1/2 mile up the track, turn round then park down the track, partly on the verge.
+Follow the Marshal's instructions as you will have to drive 1/2 mile up the track, turn round then park facing down the track, partly on the verge.
 This means there will be two-way traffic on the track so drive slowly and with care.
 Cars only to park up the forestry track.
+Forestry have instructed us that it is a strict 15mph speed limit on forestry roads so please adhere to this.

-Campervans and large vehicles eg. 4x4's will have to park in the Quarry Car Park (Grid Ref 136237, Sheet 53)and we will tape the walk to registration.
+Campervans and large vehicles eg. 4x4's will have to park in the Quarry Car Park (Grid Ref 136237, Sheet 53) and we will tape the walk to registration.
+It will take about 15 minutes.

 There will be one toilet available in the Forestry Shed at registration.
-Otherwise there are public toilets near the South Inch in Perth (http://www.pkc.gov.uk/article/19428/Perth-Scone-public-toilets); at the Broxden Services for those coming in off the A9 or at the Tesco on the Edinburgh Road for those coming in off the M90.
+Otherwise there are public toilets near the South Inch in Perth; at the Broxden Services for those coming in off the A9 or at the Tesco on the Edinburgh Road for those coming in off the M90.

 Registration & Start Times